dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

 ## Managing statuses

 You can define statuses for your project when you first create it, but you can also configure and manage statuses at any time by clicking "Edit Project" and selecting "Statuses" from the Project Checklist on the right-hand side of the page.
-It should look something like this (though the names and colors of the statuses in your project will probably be different):
+It should look something like this (though the names will probably be different):

 ![statuses](../images/statuses.png)

-You can apply any name or color to a status.
-Simply click on either the name or the color to change it.
+Simply click on the name of a status to change it.
 You can also re-arrange the order of your statuses by dragging and dropping them.
 Keep in mind that the first status will be the default status assigned to new responses.
 To add a new status, click the "Add status" button.

 ## Assigning responses to statuses